-Formula Feeding your Baby
+Formula Feeding Your Baby

 Deciding how to feed your baby may come with a lot of questions.
 You may feel overwhelmed with the amount of information there is.
-If you are still deciding and want more information on breastfeeding, click here.
+If you are trying to decide and want more information on breastfeeding/chestfeeding see our article, Breastfeeding/Chestfeeding – Good for Baby, Good for You.

-This information is for healthy full-term babies.
-Ask your health care provider about what type of formula is best if your baby:
+If formula feeding is part of your plan for your healthy, full-term baby, this information is for you.
+Ask your health-care provider about what type of formula is best if your baby:

 • is premature